tari-project/tari/RFC/src/RFC-1000_TariUseCases.md

 ### Attributes
 Digital assets have many different properties, which may be one or more of the following:

-* Digital assets can be interactive
+* Digital assets can be interactive:
 	* Easter eggs
 		* Media
 		* Dynamic (eg. Imagine if assets were similar to sounds, visualisations or other kinds of "demos" or "gifs")
 	* Game mechanics
 	* Evolutionary
-* Digital assets can be combined to create super assets
+* Digital assets can be combined to create super assets.
 * Digital assets can be attribute(s) of another digital asset (e.g. wheels of a vehicle or a VIP ticket has two drink cards).
 * Digital assets can have contingencies
 * Digital assets can have utility or not
 * Digital assets can be used across platforms or not
 * Digital assets can have rules
-* Digital assets can have history
+* Digital assets can have history.
-* Digital assets can have user-generated tags and metadata
+* Digital assets can have user-generated tags and/or metadata.

 ### Interactions

+Digital asset owners may have the following interactions with the DAN and/or other people:
-* Digital asset holders can attest that they have ownership over there assets at time t
+* Digital asset owners can attest that they have ownership over there assets at time `t`.
-* Digital assets holders may want to attest ownership to an individual or to a group of friends or to the entire world
+* Digital assets owners may attest ownership to an individual, to a group of friends or to the entire world.

 ### Rules
-The governance of how assets may be used or transfered, defined by the asset issuer.
-Rules are a subset of asset attributes.
+Rules are the governance of how digital assets may be used or transferred, as defined by the asset issuer:

 * Transaction Fees - Asset transfers require a fee to be paid to initial issuer(s), etc
-* Contingency - Asset ownership / interaction is contingent on another asset
+* Contingency - Digital asset ownership/interaction may be contingent/dependent on another asset.
-* Timing Controls - Assets can only be transferred or used at particular times
+* Timing Controls - Digital assets can only be transferred or used at particular times.
-* Sharing - Assets can be shared to others or even co-owned
+* Sharing - Digital assets can be shared to others or even co-owned.
-* Privacy - Ownership of the asset can be set from private to public
+* Privacy - Ownership of a digital asset can be changed from private to public.
-* Upgradability / Versioning - Assets can be upgraded and / or versioned
+* Upgradability/Versioning - Digital assets can be upgraded and/or versioned.
-* Redeemability - Assets can be used once or multiple times
+* Redeemability - Digital assets can be used once or multiple times.

 ### Examples
+Some examples of how different types of digital assets with different attributes, rules and interactions may be manifested are shown below.

 #### Crystal Skull of Akador